mhu3/ST-Siamese-Attack/README.md

-# ST-iFGSM : Enhancing the robustness of the HuMID model

-This project TODO

-It contains

-- CW-attack and FGSM-attack on ST-Siamese and LSTM-based classification networks.
-- TODO
+# ST-iFGSM: Enhancing Robustness of Human Mobility Signature Identification Model via Spatial-Temporal Iterative FGSM

+This repository contains a Keras implementation of the algorithm presented in the paper ST-iFGSM: Enhancing Robustness of Human Mobility Signature Identification Model via Spatial-Temporal Iterative FGSM

+In this paper, we aim to improve the robustness of the HuMID model by generating useful adversarial trajectories for further training the model.
+To accomplish this, we design a Spatial Temporal iterative Fast Gradient Sign Method with 𝐿0 regularization – ST-iFGSM – to generate adversarial attacks on state-of-the-art (SOTA) HuMID models.

 ## Prerequisites